qBraid/qBraid/README.md

 - **Reduces Overhead**: Minimizes the effort required to develop client-side applications for securely submitting and managing quantum experiments remotely.
 - **Enhances Integration**: Facilitates seamless integration and interoperability of quantum software tools across all layers of the stack.
-- **Broad Compatibility**: Supports a diverse range of API complexities, catering to both established players like IBM and AWS as well as emerging providers.
+- **Broad Compatibility**: Supports a diverse range of API complexities, catering to both established players like IBM and AWS, as well as emerging providers.

 ---